 - In 2015 I also received The ICTFL Award for New Teachers of Foreign Language.

-My experiences at Bolingbrook High School opened my eyes to the reality that there’s a lack of support for Heritage Language teachers.
+My experiences at working as a high school teacher opened my eyes to the reality that there’s a lack of support for Heritage Language teachers.
 Most universities don't offer preparation courses for these teachers, instead focusing primarily on teachers of second-language learners.
 Teachers who want to focus on heritage language learners are expected to simultaneously educate themselves about their students’ unique needs and build new curriculum without having any guidance or support.